hvanstappen/MODAL_textdatabase/README.md

 * `extracted_text`: the corrected text
 * `original_text`: the unmodified text
 * `corrections`: a list of unique (original, corrected, match_score) changes made

+The CSV with correct names is in the /tools/data folder